Breast cancer survivors' dragon boating: Research

 How important is the Abreast in a Boat project?
 It is an approach to promoting health and raising breast cancer awareness that is driven by women with the disease.
 It reaches out to other women and offers them a message of hope and support.
 It is helping to change attitudes toward "life after breast cancer," and it encourages women to lead full and active lives.
 It is making a difference.

-In 2001, McKenzie was awarded the Meritorious Service Medal for his work with Abreast In A Boat.
+In 2001, McKenzie was awarded the Meritorious Service Medal for his work with Abreast in a Boat.
 The citation ended with the words: "His remarkable achievements, enhanced by his guidance and caring, have given breast cancer survivors across Canada a sense of confidence and pride, and a lifeline to a better existence."
 In 2021, McKenzie received the Order of Canada for "his seminal research on the effectiveness of exercise as an intervention for breast cancer patients".

 Later research published by Mitchell et al. concluded that: "The interview data support the emerging hypothesis that dragon boating is a vehicle for improving women's wellness and post-treatment quality of life."

 Around the world

 The International Breast Cancer Paddlers' Commission (IBCPC) is an international organisation based in Canada.
 It describes itself as: "an international umbrella organisation whose mandate is to encourage the establishment of breast cancer dragon boat teams, within the framework of participation and inclusiveness.
 We support the development of recreational dragon boat paddling as a contribution to a healthy life style for those diagnosed with breast cancer."
 The IBCPC is an Associate Member of the International Dragon Boat Federation (IDBF), the world governing body for Dragon Boating, and the IBCPC President is a Member of the IDBF Council.

 In August 2011, the ICBPC had a total of 116 member organisations in 9 countries: Australia (29 groups), Canada (41), Ireland (1), Italy (5), New Zealand (7), Singapore (1), South Africa (1), United Kingdom (7) and United States (24).
 By December 2020 it had 236 teams in 29 countries including 57 in the United States, 56 in Canada, and single clubs in Fiji and Qatar.

-As of 2024 there are 345 teams across 39 countries, and 6 continents.
-Representing approx 16,000 breast cancer survivor paddlers across the globe.
+As of 2026 there are 403 teams across 42 countries, and 6 continents. this represents approximately 20,000 breast cancer survivor paddlers across the globe.

-New Zealand has the highest number of breast cancer teams per capita in the world.

-The biggest numbers of teams are in the USA, Canada, and Australia.
+New Zealand has the highest number of breast cancer teams per capita in the world, and other countries with the biggest numbers of teams are in the US, Canada, and Australia.